ACS-Community/ACS-Docker-Image/README.md

 docker run --rm -it --name=acs alma/acs
 ```

-If you want to compile your ACS module inside the docker container, create a docker volume that binds the path of your machine:
+If you want to compile your ACS module inside the docker container, create a docker volume that binds the path of your machine into a folder called `/test` for example:

 ```
 docker run --rm -it \